anfrimov/just-the-docs/docs/Arduino/arduino.md

 # Arduino

+This directory is where all code uploaded to the Arduino controller is stored.
+The Arduino IDE saves all `.ino` code files into a directory with the corresponding name.

 ---

-The `Arduino/` directory is where all code uploaded to the Arduino controller is stored.
-The Arduino IDE saves all `.ino` code files into a directory with the corresponding name.
+## UnityMotorCommand

+Arduino script that reads serial output from Unity to control the two stepper motors.